TOURNAMENT ADMINISTRATION AND CONDUCT

 - The Device, whether brought by the spectator or provided on the course, must be operated in a manner that does not compromise the safety of the user, other attendees, spectators, players, caddies, or course officials or damage the golf course.

-- Individuals operating Devices must remain in control of their Device at all times and may not leave the Device unattended.
+- Individuals operating Devices must maintain control of the Device and may not leave the Device unattended.

 - Spectators using Devices must operate the device at the speed in which pedestrians are moving in the immediate area of the motorized transportation.